 Hi!
 My name is Tarnya Mitchell and I am the College Counsellor at Immanuel Lutheran College.
-I have been at Immanuel for almost eight years.
+I have been at Immanuel for almost eleven years.
 Prior to that, I was engaged in roles within Education Queensland, Queensland Health, adolescent and youth work, primary teaching, and private practice as a mental health accredited Social Worker.

 My role as College Counsellor encompasses work with individual students from Prep to Year 12 and their parents, in addition to proactive work within the College's pastoral care program.
 I very much enjoy being actively involved in classrooms and facilitating programs for parents, staff and students in a range of areas.
 My role also involves liaising with community and government agencies and other professionals in support of our young people and their families.